 Sin Salida / In Love I Broke Beyond

 A first-time collaboration between choreographer Kate Weare, and artistic director Esteban Moreno of Union Tanguera (FRANCE), this project charts new territory, bringing together artists from Argentinian tango and contemporary dance for a unique cross-pollination of disciplines, cultures and values.
 Revealing the formal strengths and fascinating differences between Argentine tango and contemporary dance partnering, Sin Salida / In Love I Broke Beyond examines the fundamental connection point of tango: the frame or “abrazo” (embrace) – a structure designed to connect, or perhaps bind, human beings to one another.
-Performed with live music performed by Argentine composer Gustavo Beytelmann, the show explores multiple layers of desire among the five unique dancers, blending genders, personalities, and movement languages to unusual and scintillating effect.
+Performed with music by Argentine composer Gustavo Beytelmann, the show explores multiple layers of desire among the five unique dancers, blending genders, personalities, and movement languages to unusual and scintillating effect.

 *header photo: Keira Heu-Jwyn Chang.
 Dancers: Joseph Hernandez and Natasha Adorlee Johnson, ODC